grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "It is very difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
 Though the _Gnat's_ engine is so loud that it is doubtful Shakes would hear an incoming torpedo.
 Hopefully he is experienced enough to make random course changes every 5 miles or so to make aiming a torpedo more challenging..."
 Hemi looked doubtful.

 "Well, keep the fuck on them."
 Said Percy.
 "Let me know if anything changes, or what the final fucking result is."
-She stuck a cigarillo between her lips and started climbing the ladder to the control room.
+She stuck a cheroot between her lips and started climbing the ladder to the control room.

 "OK Captain Percy."
 Said Cassandra.